dronekeys/crates/README.md

 Known issues
 ============

 CRATES is currently a work in progress.
-Bugs are continually being fixed, and you are therefore strongly urged to do a 'git pull' on a regular basis.
+Bugs are continually being fixed, and you are therefore strongly urged to pull and recompile on a regular basis.

 At height zero the quadrotor jumps in and out of the ground plane.
 This has to do with the fact that the GeoTiff used to draw the ground does not provide a perfectly flat surface.
 The heightmap generated from this image therefore has little bumps all over it, and simulated gravity causes small oscillations.